Carnegie Mellon University Undergraduate Admission

 Pittsburgh, PA 15213-3890

-Age Requirement: Students must be in high school, have completed their sophomore year and be 16 to 18 years old (born between August 8, 1996 and June 27, 1999) to reside in residence halls.
-This does not apply to commuters.
+Age Requirement: Students must be in high school, have completed their sophomore year and be 16 to 18 years old (born between August 8, 1996 and June 27, 1999).
+This doesn't apply to commuters in the AP/EA program.
 No other exceptions will be made.